 In the second article (“2.
 The Client”) we will identify the Contractor’s Client by name and mailing address.
 This material should also be presented across four blank lines and should be reported exactly as it was recorded in the Contractor’s agreement with his or her Client.

 We will discuss the “Services Provided” to the Client by the Contractor in the third article.
-There will be an area presented just before the parentheses label “Services” where you can summarize what the Contractor was hired to do along.
-If a contract was involved and will be attached make sure to present its name as well.
+There will be an area presented just before the parentheses labeled “Services” where you can summarize what the Contractor was hired to do.
+If a contract was involved and will be attached then make sure to present its name as well.
 Naturally, we must address what services the Subcontractor is being hired to provide.
 Several checkbox definitions have been supplied in the fourth article, “Subcontractor Responsibilities,” You may check one, some, or all of these checkboxes.
 The Subcontractor in our example will be hired for general labor, thus we shall check the first checkbox “Labor” and leave the others unmarked.

 4 – Define Where The Subcontractor Must Work, The Compensation Involved, And When This Must Occur